ranieremenezes/easyfermi/README.md

 # Installation on Mac OS with M1 chip
 Some users of easyFermi reported an incompatibility between MacOS (M1 chip) and _pyqt5_, which is the Python library that we use to create the graphical interface.
 This incompatibility crashes the installation, but we found a dirty solution to make it work, as you can see below.

-So, in case you use a Mac OS and the installation steps listed in the previous section does not work, you can:
+So, in case you use a Mac OS and the installation steps listed in the previous section do not work, you can:

 Create the fermi environment:
 <pre><code>$ conda create --name fermi python=3.9